babybuddy/babybuddy/docs/configuration/security.md

 Sets the header to read the authenticated username from when `REVERSE_PROXY_AUTH` has been enabled.

-Django modifies headers in the HTTP request; HTTP headers in the request have all characters converted to uppercase, replacing any hyphens with underscores and adding an HTTP_ prefix to the name.
+Baby Buddy modifies headers in the HTTP request; HTTP headers in the request have all characters converted to uppercase, replacing any hyphens with underscores and adding an HTTP_ prefix to the name.
 For example `X-Auth-User` would be converted to `HTTP_X_AUTH_USER`.

 **Example value**